ltfschoen/straightedge-node/README.md

 ssh root@<INSERT_IP_ADDRESS_LINODE_INSTANCE_SUBSTRATE> 'bash -s' < ./scripts/setup-docker.sh;
 ```

-* Copy the cloned Edgeware directory to the Linode instance
+* Copy the cloned Straightedge directory to the Linode instance

   * Note: Instead of using `rsync` after the initial rsync, retrieve latest changes from within the VPS as soon as you SSH into it in the next step as follows:
     ```